 This guidance is intended to introduce consistent measures in depots and on sites of all sizes in line with the Government's recommendations on social distancing and ensure employers and individuals make every effort to comply.
-Organisations must have in place effective arrangements for monitoring and reviewing their compliance with Government and industry guidance

 Government guidance for employers in England states "where the social distancing guidelines cannot be followed in full in relation to a particular activity, businesses should consider whether that activity needs to continue for the business to continue to operate, and, if so, take all the mitigating actions possible to reduce the risk of transmission between staff".
 Other restrictions and advice may apply in Scotland, Wales and Northern Ireland.